debayan-datta/Indian-Liver-Patient-Classification/README.md

 ## Exploratory Data Analysis
+- Univariate Analysis to see the distribution of individual features
+- Bivariate Analysis to check how specific features are highly dependent.
+- Cross Tabulations
+- Statistical Tests

 ## Modeling

 The prediction task is to determine whether a patient suffers from liver disease based on the information about several biochemical markers, including albumin and other enzymes required for metabolism.
+You can find the code in Modelling.ipynb
 - Baseline Model (Dummy Classifier)
 - Logistic Regression
 - KNN